migas553/migas553/README.md

 Whats going on at the moment:
-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Django
-- 🌱 I’m currently learning Java and web developemnet
+- 🌱 I’m currently learning JavaScript and web developemnet